brianhill/numerical-analysis/index.md

 * [Syllabus -- A PDF mostly mirroring what is on these web pages is FORTHCOMING](./NumericalAnalysisSyllabus.pdf)

 There will be nothing to purchase for this class except some HP calculator apps to run on a smartphone.
 There will be a lot of handouts.
 Get a three-ring binder to keep all the handouts and problem sets organized or your life will be chaos.
-We will not be using the Hewlett-Packard 25 app.
+We will not be using the Hewlett-Packard 25 app in the first week.

 ## Daily Schedules